Already a member? log in

 Hydrangea paniculata

-Hydrangea paniculata is the easiest hydrangea to grow.
-In late summer and autumn, this rugged shrub produces fluffy clusters of white flowers that fade to shades of pink and green.
-Many cultivars, such as 'Tardiva', can be successfully trained into a standard, or miniature tree form -- perfect for a large container or just about any landscape spot.
+One of the easiest hydrangeas to grow is Hydrangea paniculata.
+In late summer and autumn, this rugged shrub produces fluffy clusters of white flowers that fade to shades of dusky pink and green.
+Many cultivars, such as ‘Tardiva’, can be successfully trained into a standard, or miniature tree form, perfect for a large container or just about any landscape spot.

 Size: To 10 feet tall and wide